 └── ## Major Division

 Why this matters: If a document has no subheadings, the entire body becomes one chunk.
 For a 50-page text, that chunk will be truncated at 2000 characters — which means Cosmo sees only the first two paragraphs, never the rest.
-Every H2 section is a separate vector; every H3 section (nested under an H2) is its own vector with the parent H2 as context.
+Every H2 section is a separate vector; every H3 section (nested under an H2) is its own vector with the parent H2 as context; every H4 section (nested under an H3 or H2) is its own vector with its nearest ancestor as context.
 More headings = more retrieval surface area = Cosmo can find any part of the document.

-Chunk IDs are deterministic, based on the file path and heading text:
+Chunk IDs are deterministic and stable, based on the file path and heading slug.
+When multiple sections within the same file share a heading, a content-hash suffix disambiguates:

 Each chunk stores: